naresh-vaishnav98/mern_stack_learning/README.md

-this is a sample repository for learning Mern Stack
+- This is a repository for learning Mern Stack